NrupParikh/FlutterBasics/README.md

 - Ex.
 Checkbox, Radio, TextField, Form,
 - It is mutable.
 Means lieable to change.

+### Scaffold
-### Scaffold : Material design elements like ,  AppBar, Floating Action Buttons, Drawers
+- Framework to add material design elements like , AppBar, Floating Action Buttons, Drawers

 ### Stack : overlapping a widget,